When I started the Just Jill Shop, I wanted to fill it with high-quality and meaningful items.

 PowerBeads at The Just Jill Shop

-“It’s a wrist-reminder,” says Jen.
+“The bracelets are a wrist reminder,” says Jen.
 She mentions that each bracelet is supposed to remind you of a moment or a memory or a person.
 “It tells you that tomorrow is going to come and that everything is going to be okay.”

 She’s quite the woman, am I right?
 And I’m so grateful that Jen and I get to work together—hopefully for a lot longer!